Elgg/Elgg/docs/guides/web-services/hmac.rst

 - **Content-type** - The content type of the data you are sending (if in doubt use application/octet-stream)
 - **Content-Length** - The length in bytes of your POST data

-Elgg provides a sample API client that implements this HMAC signature: send_api_call().
+Elgg provides a sample API client that implements this HMAC signature: ``\Elgg\WebServices\ElggApiClient``.
 It serves as a good reference on how to implement it.